ecodant/profiland-backend/README.md

 - **Network Connections:** Connect with other users to build a network of potential clients.
 - **Messaging:** Send private messages to other users for discussions and negotiations.
 - **Notifications:** Receive notifications for new connections, messages, and interactions with your articles.
-- **Reputation System:** Track user reputation based on positive feedback, successful sales, and engagement.
+- **Reputation System:** Track user reputation based on positive feedback, successful sales.